CameronBodine/PINGMapper/docs/gettingstarted/InstallationDetailed.md

 ## Step 5

-You shouldn't need to do this, but just in case, make sure that you have `git` installed by running the following, hitting `Enter`, and proceeding with the installation by hitting `Enter` again:
+Make sure that you have `git` installed by running the following, hitting `Enter`, and proceeding with the installation by hitting `Enter` again:

 ```
 conda install git